jinoh5/jinoh.github.io/_pages/about.md

 These are my research keywords: cognition, learning, working memory, decision-making, cognitive modeling, Neuropixels recording, reinforcement learning.

 I am excited about understanding cognition through the lens of computational cognitive systems neuroscience.
-In detail, I am interested in understanding the neural mechanism and cognitive strategy behind humans or animals solving different cognitive tasks.
+More specifically, I am interested in understanding the neural mechanism and cognitive strategy behind how humans or animals solving multiple cognitive tasks using prior knowledge, which could be shared action policy across tasks.
 In alignment with this interest, I want to investigate how natural intelligence can apply their prior knowledge to solve new challenges.

 ## Recent Updates